Ordisoftware/Hebrew-Calendar/README.md

 - Add verse references for Shabat in celebrations board.
 - Add option to select font names for texts in the monthly view.
 - Add option to select data layout order and sections to show in the monthly view.
+- Add option to center or not printed images on pages.
+- Split study context menu into `Online texts` and `Online videos` in celebrations board.
 - Change export behavior to set default sub-folders to `Boards` and `Data` and `Images`.
-- Split study context menu into `Online texts` and `Online videos` in verse celebrations board.
 - Fix export bookmarks default folder to be the app document root folder and not `Settings`.
+- Fix print monthly view image size and location on pages.
 - Some UI/UX fixes and improvements.
 - Update web links.